A Maze of Stars and Spring Water: The influence of Tagore

-Bing Xin openly picked her influence from the New Literature and the poetry book Stray Birds written by Tagore.
-Bing Xin wrote in her introductory essay that she started to write her thoughts at 19 years-old after she had discovered Tagore’s poetry book, Stray Birds, in an attempt to imitate the form of his art.
-The structure of her poetry is inspired from Tagore’s structure, who wrote short and concise poems.
-Bing Xin was inspired by Tagore’s poems that consisted of a few lines of irregular length.
+Bing Xin openly picked her influence from the New Literature and the poetry book Stray Birds written by Rabindranath Tagore.
+Bing Xin wrote in her introductory essay that she started to write her thoughts at 19 years old after she had discovered Tagore's poetry book, Stray Birds, in an attempt to imitate the form of his art.
+The structure of her poetry is inspired from Tagore's structure, who wrote short and concise poems.
+Bing Xin was inspired by Tagore's poems that consisted of a few lines of irregular length.

 Bing Xin in her introductory essay admitted that she earlier thought poetry had to respect formal rules and that the musicality of her poetry had to be pronounced.
 Therefore, she did not consider her work as poetry.
 Originally, classic poetry had been following writing rules: authors had to write in regulated verses and lines of five or seven monosyllables that belonged to a fixed pattern with a set-end rhymes scheme.
 In her introductory essay, Bing Xin explains that when she realized that length, conciseness and constraints such as rhythm and tonal patterns, could be erased, she started to write differently.
 Indeed, she used her own style to write poems with no more than 12 characters per line, and no poems with less than three lines or more than fourteen lines.

-Tagore also influenced Bing Xin’s poetry when it comes to the images that she chose to introduce in her poems.
+Tagore also influenced Bing Xin's poetry when it comes to the images that she chose to introduce in her poems.
 Bing Xin and Tagore both write about nature through the natural elements and phenomena of light and darkness.
 Furthermore, the authors both find inspiration in the seasons, the celestial objects like the moon, the sun and the stars and the fauna.
-Finally, Bing Xin’s images about abstract concepts of time, love, loneliness, death and eternity are inspired by Tagore’s themes.
+Finally, Bing Xin's images about abstract concepts of time, love, loneliness, death and eternity are inspired by Tagore's themes.
 However, she presented them with the perspective of a Chinese woman who lived during a revolutionary time.